WGBH-MLA/clams-kitchen/README.md

 ## Media

-Media files should be placed in a directory specified in the configuration.
+Media files should be placed in a directory specified in the job configuration.

-If media files are to be downloaded from Sony Ci, then there must be a file in `./secrets/ci.yml` with the following keys:
+If media files are to be downloaded from Sony Ci using the included `media_availability` module, then there must be a YAML file at `./secrets/ci.yml` with the following keys:
   - `cred_string`
   - `client_id`
   - `client_secret`